 the only cancel+schedule points are the potentially-blocking

-question of how to effectively communicate this information to the
+And then there’s the question of how to effectively communicate this

-user.
-We want some way to mark out a category of functions that might
+information to the user.
+We want some way to mark out a category of

-block or trigger a task switch, so that they’re clearly distinguished
+functions that might block or trigger a task switch, so that they’re

-categories, and maybe put some sort of special syntactic marking on
+functions into two categories, and maybe put some sort of special

-with the functions that can do weird things like block and task
+syntactic marking on with the functions that can do weird things like

-work!
-Rule 4: in Trio, only the potentially blocking functions are
+block and task switch...?
+Rule 4: in trio, only the potentially

 Event.wait() is async, but

-functions where the caller needs to be prepared to handle potential
+- functions where you need to be prepared to handle cancellation

-functions that are guaranteed to notice any pending cancellation
+- functions that are guaranteed to take care of checking for cancellation

-functions where you need to be prepared for a potential task switch
+- functions where you need to be prepared for a task switch

 There is one exception to these rules, for async context